Welcome to our brand new “Ask Our Coach” feature on our IAJW blog!

-Have you every wished for a crystal ball that would reveal the answers to questions you posed?
+Have you ever wished for a crystal ball that would reveal the answers to questions you posed?
 A medium that would provide magical insights and information?
-Within each of us we have the ability to tap into our own answers, delve into our souls and capture our own truths.
-It is through our own writing and the trust of our own answers that the answers we seek are unveiled.
+Within each of us, we have the ability to tap into our own answers, delve into our souls and capture our own truths.
+It is through our own writing and the trust in our own answers that the answers we seek are unveiled.

 I encourage you to consider the following questions and take time reflecting and answering them honestly.
 Your answers will give you the enlightenment to take the steps to be among those who know, embrace and practice living true to their soul’s journey through reflection, listening, writing and capturing the revealed learning.

 …keep my word to myself and others?

 …accept that everything in my life provides an opportunity to learn, discover and define myself?

 …surround myself with people who empower and inspire me?

 …live in the creative process?

 …reach out for help, assistance, and the information I need?